GLJY-hub/SnakeGame/README.md

 A simple classic Snake game implemented in C++ for Windows platform, created by LiJunyi.

 ## 📜 About
 This is a lightweight console-based Snake game written purely in C++.
 The game features basic snake movement, food spawning, collision detection (with walls and self), and game restart/exit functionality.
+There will definitely be a lot of bugs, feedback is welcome.

 ## 🎮 How to Play
 | Key          | Action                  |